 This is a controversial practice, but in some households, it may prove necessary.
 If you have children or lots of activity in your home with external doors being opened a lot of the time, it may prove to be safer to clip your Cockatiel’s wings.

-However, keep in mind that this practice can also put your bird in danger as it won’t be able to fly to safety in dangerous situations (such as other pets or getting stepped on).
+However, keep in mind that this practice can also put your bird in danger as it won’t be able to fly to safety in dangerous situations (such as being attacked by other pets or getting stepped on).
 Flying also gives them great exercise.
-If you determine that your Cockatiel will be safest with getting its wing’s trimmed, take it to your veterinarian and have it done professionally, or you run the risk of injuring your bird.
+If you determine that your Cockatiel will be safest with getting its wings trimmed, take it to your veterinarian and have it done professionally, or you run the risk of injuring your bird.

 Trimming Nails and Beak

-Both the beak and the nails grow continuously, and you may need to trim both unless you provide a cement perch that can help keep the nails trimmed naturally.
-Do take your Cockatiel to a vet to have its beak professionally trimmed.
+Both the bird’s beak and the nails grow continuously, and you may need to trim both unless you provide a cement perch that can help keep the nails trimmed naturally.
+Take your Cockatiel to a vet to have its beak professionally trimmed.

 Social Needs

-As already mentioned, the Cockatiel is a very social bird that will need another bird of the same sex to keep it company if you spend time away from home.
+The Cockatiel is a very social bird that will need another bird of the same sex to keep it company if you spend time away from home.
 If you are home a lot of the time, owning a single Cockatiel will be fine.
-Time should be spent with your Cockatiel every day, or it may develop self-destructive behavior.
+Time should be spent with your Cockatiel every day, or it may develop self-destructive behavior.divider-bird

 Common Health Problems

-If you notice your Cockatiel with any of the following symptoms, take it to your vet as soon as possible:
+If you notice your Cockatiel with any of the following signs, take it to your vet as soon as possible:

 Diet and Nutrition

-Feeding your Cockatiel will include seeds, fruit, vegetables, and legumes.
-Seeds tend to be the food of choice for most Cockatiels, but too much high-fat seeds can lead to obesity and health problems (see the fatty liver disease above).
+Food for your Cockatiel will include seeds, fruits, vegetables, and legumes.
+Seeds tend to be preferred by most Cockatiels, but too many high-fat seeds can lead to obesity and health problems (like fatty liver disease).

-Pellets are considered ideal for your Cockatiels diet, but if your Cockatiel is older, it could take months to wean it off seeds and on to pellets.
-Pellets should make up 75–80% of your bird’s diet, with fruit and vegetables making up the rest of the 20–25%.
+Pellets are considered ideal for your Cockatiel’s diet, but if your bird is older, it could take months to wean it off seeds and onto pellets.
+Pellets should make up 75–80% of your bird’s diet, with fruit and vegetables making up the remaining 20–25%.

-Avoid avocados as they are toxic, and avoid any food that is made for humans.
+Avoid avocados because they are toxic, and avoid any food that is made for humans.

 Exercise

-Provide toys, perches, and ladders as ways to keep your Cockatiel entertained but do be sure that they don’t take over too much cage space.
+Provide toys, perches, and ladders as ways to keep your Cockatiel entertained, but do be sure that these don’t take up too much cage space.

 Where to Adopt or Buy an Albino Cockatiel